 - Withdrawal Methods – Visa, MasterCard and Bank EFT

 TexBet offers decent customer support that you can contact via phone, live chat or email.
 Probably the easiest way to get the things done is by sending them a message on live chat.
-The button is always available in the lower right corner on the desktop and mobile.
+The button is always available in the lower right corner on both desktop and mobile.

 TexBet Contact Details